OmarHussainX/evolveu-competencies/README.md

 __Creating the first account:__

-Until the first bank account is created, the user is presented with a very prominent 'New Account' button.
+Until the first bank account is created, the user is presented with a very prominent 'New Account' button, seen above and here, during creation of the initial account.
 <p align="center"><img src="src/accounts1.png" /></p>

 &nbsp;

-_First account created:__
+Initial account created:__

 Now that one account has been created, the 'New Account' button becomes less prominent, but remains easily accessible and highly visible.
 <p align="center"><img src="src/accounts2.png" /></p>

 &nbsp;

-_Adding the second account:__
+__Adding a second account:__
 <p align="center"><img src="src/accounts3.png" /></p>

 &nbsp;

-_After adding several accounts:__
+__After adding several accounts:__

 From left to right, the four icons next to the right of each account allow for: deposit/withdrawal, transfer between accounts, account renaming, and account deletion.
 <p align="center"><img src="src/accounts4.png" /></p>

 &nbsp;

-_Attempting to overdraw an account:__
+__Attempting to overdraw an account:__
 <p align="center"><img src="src/accounts5.png" /></p>

 &nbsp;